Saposh/Saposh/README.md

 - 👋 Hi, I’m Sapar
-- 👀 I’m interested in web-development
+- 👀 I’m interested in back-end development
-- 🌱 I’m currently learning Python,JS
+- 🌱 I’m currently learning Java and frameworks
 - 💞️ I’m looking to collaborate on something intersting
 - 📫 How to reach me ...
 Here is my telegram (@Sapow)